Buying debt is a big business.

 Once the debt is sold, the original creditor has no claim on it and cannot settle with you.

-What do debt buyers do with your account?
+What does a debt buyer do with your account?

 Once a debt buyer purchases your debt, it will likely notify you — in writing or with phone calls — that you must pay up.
 The buyers have several options for pursuing payment, such as: